Mindfulness and meditation embody many similarities and can overlap, but the terms are not exactly interchangeable. Let’s take a closer look.

-We live during a time where Eastern philosophy is beginning to seep into the mainstream Western way of life.
-Words like mindfulness and meditation are becoming everyday terms in Western colloquialism.
-The question becomes: Are these words interchangeable?
+We live in a time when Eastern philosophy is beginning to seep into the mainstream Western way of life.
+Words like mindfulness and meditation are becoming everyday terms in Western colloquialism, but these words aren’t interchangeable.

 - Breath-awareness meditation

 - Mantra-based meditation

 - Visualization meditation

 Meditation is an intentional practice, where you use focus to increase calmness, concentration, awareness, and emotional balance.
 Seated meditation usually begins with deep breathing in a comfortable position, bringing all your awareness to your breath and consciously guiding the mind toward an anchor, or a single point of focus.
 In meditation, you typically spend a focused amount of time—anywhere from a minute to an hour or more—tuned inward.

 Our 21 Day Meditation Experience program, Renew Yourself: Mind, Body & Spirit with Deepak Chopra and international music icon, J Balvin is taking place now through August 30.
 Listen for free!
 You can also download our app onto your phone and meditate from anywhere.

 Simple Mantra Meditation: So Hum

 Try this seated meditation with whatever time you have available.

 - Close your eyes and take one full minute to settle in by taking a few deep, cleansing breaths.